SpaceChem: Reception

 SpaceChem was generally well received by critics, with an aggregate Metacritic score of 84 out of 100 from its Microsoft Windows release.
 Quintin Smith of Rock, Paper, Shotgun said "I think we might have just received one of the year's best indie games in the first week of 2011".
 Gamasutra's Margaret Robertson praised SpaceChem's gameplay, contrasting it with other open-ended activities as it offers the opportunity for the player to be as creative as they want to be within the minimal ruleset required of each puzzle.
 Robertson also found the game to be thrilling, having each puzzle initially appear "so astonishingly dispiriting" to what she had previously learned, but through trial and error coming to a solution that works and giving her the feeling of having "made a creative statement" in her solution.
 Eurogamer's John Teti praised the means through which the game introduced new mechanics without excessive reliance on tutorials; he commented that "the problems become more daunting" through the addition of new elements and commands, the game "is always more accessible than it looks".
 Edge said "The triumph of SpaceChem is that overcoming these situations is more a case of inventing a solution than discovering one."

-Team Fortress creator Robin Walker recommended "SpaceChem" on Steam, calling it "Pretty much the greatest game ever made".
 Gamasutra named SpaceChem the best indie game of 2011.
 Though total sales of the game are unknown, at least 230,000 copies were purchases as part of the game's inclusion in the Humble Indie Bundle.
 Barth stated that with sales of SpaceChem, he was able to quit his job at Microsoft and run his development company full-time.
 Ryan Sumo, the freelance artist for the game, gained recognition in the industry and went on to help develop the art for Prison Architect.